vergili/LocTube/README.markdown

     change SQLALCHEMY_DATABASE_URI for your database connection  in loctube/config.py

-create database and your admin account
+	create database and your admin account:
     python manage.py initdb

-Start
+	Start:
     python manage.py run

-Open
+	Open:
     http://127.0.0.1:5000

 ## BUG in the geoalchemy package